goharbor/harbor/CONTRIBUTING.md

 PR are always welcome, even if they only contain small fixes like typos or a few lines of code.
 If there will be a significant effort, please document it as an issue and get a discussion going before starting to work on it.

 Please submit a PR broken down into small changes bit by bit.
 A PR consisting of a lot features and code changes may be hard to review.
-It is recommended to submit PRs in an incremental fasion.
+It is recommended to submit PRs in an incremental fashion.

 The graphic shown below describes the overall workflow about how to contribute code to Harbor repository.
 ![contribute workflow](docs/img/workflow.png)